 However, the purchase and use of body armor, by civilians in general, is legal.
 Again, if you're convicted of a violent felony, it's illegal unless you fall into the exception.

-Yes, some states do impose additional laws to go with the federal regulations on body armor.
+Yes, some states impose additional laws to go with the federal regulations on body armor.

 While the federal government says convicted felons can't purchase body armor, some states say those with certain misdemeanor classes can't possess body armor either.

-In Maryland, if you've ever been convicted of a violent crime or drug trafficking, you have to apply for a permit that lets you purchase or possess body armor.
+In Maryland, if they've convicted you of a violent crime or drug trafficking, apply for a permit that lets you purchase or possess body armor.
 And if you get approved, you'll have to get it renewed every five years.

-They go so far as to say that committing a first-degree crime with a vest on is committing a second degree-crime.
+They say that committing a first-degree crime with a vest on is committing a second degree-crime.
 If it's not classified as a first-degree crime, then you're committing a third-degree crime.

 Wearing Body Armor